data-preservation-programs/singularity/docs/en/cli-reference/datasource/inspect/README.md

-   dags         Get all piece details for generated dags chunkdetail  Get details about a specific chunk itemdetail   Get details about a specific item dir          Get all item details within a directory of a data source help, h      Shows a list of commands or help for one command
+   dags         Get all piece details for generated dags chunkdetail  Get details about a specific chunk itemdetail   Get details about a specific item path         Get details about a path within a data source help, h      Shows a list of commands or help for one command

 OPTIONS: